Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: results

-This indicates, that the level of ``blow up'' at which the instability is contained and finds some kind of equilibrium, pseudo-stable state is different for negative and positive ADTS.
-The asymmetry is visible clearly in Fig.~\ref{fig:saturation_sim}, where for a bunch current slightly above threshold, the maximal bunch size and the maximal oscillation amplitude of the center-of-mass is given as a function of ADTS coefficient for simulations\footnote{To be more robust against outliers the 95th percentile of the bunch size and the center-of-mass oscillation amplitude are taken.}.
-The range in ADTS coefficient where partial current loss would occur probably depends on the combination of the center-of-mass oscillations and the total bunch size which, above a certain value, would lead to parts of the charge being ``scraped'' by the beam pipe.
+The simulation results show that a positive ADTS (Fig.~\ref{fig:com_size_posadts}, lower left plot) leads to a stronger blow-up than a negative ADTS (Fig.~\ref{fig:com_sim}).
+The experiments (Fig.~\ref{fig:bpm} and Fig.~\ref{fig:com_size_posadts}, upper left plot) show the same asymmetric behaviour This indicates, that the level of blow-up at which the instability is contained (the upper turning point) and finds some kind of equilibrium, pseudo-stable state is different for negative and positive ADTS.
+The asymmetry is clearly visible in Fig.~\ref{fig:saturation_sim} where, for a bunch current slightly above threshold, the maximal bunch size and the maximal oscillation amplitude of the center-of-mass is given as a function of ADTS coefficient in simulations\footnote{To be more robust against outliers the 95th percentile of the bunch size and the center-of-mass oscillation amplitude are taken.}.
+The range in ADTS coefficient where partial current loss occurs depends on the combination of the center-of-mass oscillations and the total bunch size which, above a certain value, leads to parts of the charge being ``scraped'' by the beam pipe.
 Independent of the exact value, it can be seen from Fig.~\ref{fig:saturation_sim} that the affected ADTS range would not be symmetric around zero but rather shifted to positive ADTS coefficients.
-In measurements, the same dependence of the maximal center-of-mass oscillation amplitude\footnote{Again, the 95th percentile of center-of-mass oscillation is taken.} as a function of the ADTS coefficient is observed (Fig.~\ref{fig:ampl_over_adts_current2}) for negative ADTS.
+The measurements show the same dependence of the maximal center-of-mass oscillation amplitude\footnote{Again, the 95th percentile of center-of-mass oscillation is taken.} as a function of the ADTS coefficient (Fig.~\ref{fig:ampl_over_adts_current2}) for negative ADTS.
 While it is not measurable at the lower positive ADTS coefficients, due to the partial beam losses, the measured values at higher positive ADTS coefficients are higher than the corresponding values at negative ADTS showing the same asymmetry as in the simulations in Fig.~\ref{fig:saturation_sim}.
-So to reach the same level of suppression of the instability, meaning low values in maximal bunch size and center-of-mass oscillations, a higher positive than negative ADTS coefficient would be needed.
-This asymmetry observed in both measurement and simulations supports the explanation for the asymmetry observed in the beam loss at the threshold (see Fig.~\ref{fig:thrloss}).
+So to reach the same level of suppression of the instability, meaning low values in maximal bunch size and center-of-mass oscillations, a higher positive than negative ADTS coefficient is be needed.
+This asymmetry observed in both measurement and simulations provides the experimental explanation for the asymmetry observed in the beam loss at the threshold (see Fig.~\ref{fig:thrloss}).